Bit-Wasp/bech32/README.md

 have yet to upgrade.

 Presently supports PHP version 5.6, 7.0-7.2 though future releases will deprecate 5.6 support.
+HHVM is NOT supported.

 ### Install